preston/cql-studio/README.md

 #### Available Environment Variables

-- **CQL_TESTS_UI_NAME**: Sets the display name for the CQL Tests UI application.
-This name appears in the browser title and throughout the user interface.
-- **CQL_TESTS_UI_RUNNER_BASE_URL**: Specifies the base URL for the CQL Tests Runner service.
+- **CQL_WORKBENCH_RUNNER_BASE_URL**: Specifies the base URL for the CQL Tests Runner service.
 This URL is used to communicate with the runner backend for executing CQL tests and retrieving results.

 ## Attribution & License